One language sets you in a corridor for life.

 6 Potential Brain Benefits Of Bilingual Education — NPR, Anya Kamenetz, November 29, 2016

 The Superior Social Skills of Bilinguals — New York Times, Katherine Kinzler, March 11, 2016

 Becoming Bilingual at GISB

 At GISB, multiculturalism and multilingualism are at the center of our mission.
 Families and Faculty from all over the world create an atmosphere of lively exchange, fostering friendly, open-minded and culturally aware global citizens.

 German is our primary language of instruction.
 Preschool and Kindergarten are German immersion programs.
-From grades 1 – 12, English is taught as a separate subject area as well as the language of instruction for Art, American History and Physical Education classes.
+From Kindergarten – grade 12, English is taught as a separate subject area as well as the language of instruction for Art, American History and Physical Education classes.
 Select Science courses are taught bilingually in the Upper School, and the remaining subjects are taught in German by native speakers.
-It is our goal that students be fluent in the listening, speaking, reading and writing of both German and English by grade 8 in order to graduate with both the German International Abitur and the Massachusetts High School Diploma.
+It is our goal that students be fluent in the listening, speaking, reading and writing of both German and English by grade 8 in order to graduate with both the German International Abitur and a High School Diploma.

 The limits of my language mean the limits of my world.